Issue:

 Direct Support Professionals (DSPs) are essential workers who provide daily care, services and supports to people with intellectual and developmentally disabilities (I/DD) 24 hours a day, 7 days a week.
 Caring for people with complex needs is a rewarding yet challenging job, which requires ongoing training, high-level of responsibility, and skill.

-This workforce has shown exemplary strength and fortitude throughout the COVID-19 pandemic crisis and continue to demonstrate their commitment to the people they support.
+This workforce shows exemplary strength through good times and bad, and demonstrates their ardent commitment to the people they support every day.
 These are not just jobs; they are careers and must be treated as such.

 Nonprofit provider agencies funded by the Office for People with Developmental Disabilities (OPWDD) employ nearly 100,000 DSPs, and deliver 85 percent of the needed services to approximately 140,000 people with I/DD in New York State.
 Almost all funding for these agencies comes from the government.

 Without adequate funding, I/DD providers cannot offer competitive wages to recruit and retain the skilled direct support staff that provide the foundation of care for New Yorkers with I/DD.
-The existing workforce crisis pre-dates the COVID-19 pandemic, but escalated dramatically in its wake.
 Without immediate action, this crisis will continue to force service reductions, program closures, and loss of supports for people with I/DD throughout the state.
 With approximately 5,000 to 7,000 people on waitlists for supports and services, resolving the workforce crisis is pivotal in order to fully address the needs of New Yorkers with I/DD.

 It is absolutely critical that we secure the funding necessary to pay our DSPs a wage commensurate with their ability, experience, and performance.
 We have already seen valuable DSPs leave the field due to the hardship they face.
 If we do not act, many years of progress toward community integration, choice, and deinstitutionalization for people with I/DD will be lost.
 DSPs are our front-line essential workers and deserve more.

-In addition to the program closures, a survey conducted by New York Disability Advocates (NYDA) during the 3rd quarter of 2022 found that:
+In addition to the program closures, a survey conducted by New York Disability Advocates (NYDA) during 2024 found that:

 - Average statewide non-profit provider workforce turnover rate is 31%